elipess/Getting_And_Cleaning_Data_Course_Project/CODEBOOK.md

 ### Measurements: - type "Double"

-This data containes means and standard deviation averages.
+This data containes of means and standard deviation averages of time and frequency domain variables.

  [3] "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"